The Autograph Book of L.A.

 - Josh Kun is Professor of Communication and Journalism at the USC Annenberg School, where he holds the Chair in Cross-Cultural Communication.
 He is an author and editor of several books, including two previous collaborations with the Library Foundation of Los Angeles: Songs in the Key of Los Angeles and To Live and Dine in L.A.
 As a curator and artist, he has worked with the San Francisco Museum of Modern Art, the California African American Museum, the Getty Foundation, the Grammy Museum, and the Contemporary Jewish Museum, among others.
 A MacArthur Fellow, he is also the winner of the 2018 Berlin Prize, which is awarded by the American Academy in Berlin, and the 2006 American Book Award, for Audiotopia: Music, Race, and America.

-This book will be available in September 2019.
+This book will be available September 26, 2019.
 Order now to receive your copy upon its publication.